 That something was the online Compass app—which instantly blew my mind, and filled a need many people had voiced to me.
 He then dedicated endless hours to testing and evolving it together.

-Audrey O'Claire has seen no boundaries in her Compass passion and experimentation—from her family's major transitions, to her work coaching special education and ed-tech.
+Audrey O'Clair has seen no boundaries in her Compass passion and experimentation—from her family's major transitions, to her work coaching special education and ed-tech.
 I've learned so much from how she creates powerful environments and experiences for all kinds of participants by very simply introducing and using the Compass.

 Valeria has taken the Compass itself to new languages—Spanish and sketchnotes—in her passion to share it with others.
 That includes her local classroom as they struggled to find their own video voice and work through their hurricane Irma experience.